-Hazelwood Sanatorium, opened in 1907 in Hazelwood, a neighborhood in Louisville, Kentucky, formerly admitted tuberculosis patients.
+Hazelwood Sanatorium, opened in 1907 in Hazelwood, a neighborhood in Louisville, Kentucky, is a former tuberculosis hospital.
 It operates today as a mentally handicapped institution.

 It was through the efforts of William Carrier Nones, a prominent Louisville citizen, that the Kentucky Anti-Tuberculosis Association was formed in 1905.
 The development of this organization, focused almost exclusively in the Louisville metropolitan area, was an effort to stamp out the contagious bacterial infection that involves a person’s lungs.4 The development of the Association led to the initial completion of Hazelwood Sanitarium on September 9, 1907 6 and the eventual renaming of the Association to the Louisville Anti-Tuberculosis Association.3 Hazelwood was the first institution of its type in the commonwealth,4 and was built as a 34-bed 6 open-air tuberculosis clinic in Hazelwood, a new neighborhood in the southern reaches of Louisville.1